ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/README.md

     time.sleep(60)  # Wait for 60
 ``

-# Handling New;y Exported LST Data from GEE and Uploading It to DagsHub for Use in Your Team Project
+## Handling Exported LST Data from GEE and Uploading It to DagsHub for Use in Your Team Project

 ## Step 1: Create a DagsHub Account
 - Go to DagsHub and create an account if you don't already have one